sirgallo/leaderless/Proposal.md

 Once a version has been accepted by the majority nodes in the cluster using both the `redundancy threshold` and `reputation based conflict resolution`, the volatile state change proposal is persisted to the state machine and the version is incremented.
 All new and retried requests will then create a new state proposal and then compute the vdf for the current version + 1, appending the verification to the state proposal before propagating it to new nodes in the network.
 Each node that receives the verification can check it to ensure that it is valid before deciding whether or not to update its own state proposal or to reject the proposal.

 For computing the VDF, repeated squaring is chosen.
 No additional hashing is done on the VDF to apply randomness for security.
+However, a dynamic difficuly strategy is imployed to create a form of rate limiting.
+When a single node accumulates successful writes, the difficulty of solving the next vdf increases.
+This is done to give other nodes in the cluster a chance to submit proposals and introduces a built in rate limiting feature.
+Once a different node has written to the state machine, the node being rate limited has the total accumulated successful writes set to $0$.

 `Variables`